Agar: Agar plate

 There are a variety of different types of agar that support the growth of different microorganisms.
-A nutrient agar may be permissive, allowing for the cultivation of any non-fastidious microorganisms; a commonly-used nutrient agar for bacteria is the Luria Bertani (LB) agar which contains lysogeny broth, a nutrient-rich medium used for bacterial growth.
+A nutrient agar may be permissive, allowing for the cultivation of any non-fastidious microorganisms; a commonly used nutrient agar for bacteria is the Luria Bertani (LB) agar which contains lysogeny broth, a nutrient-rich medium used for bacterial growth.
+Additionally, 2216 Marine Broth (MB) agar, with high salt content, is optimized for growing heterotrophic marine bacteria like those of the Vibrio genus, while Terrific Broth (TB) agar is used to non-selectively culture high yields of the bacterium E. coli.
+More generally, enriched media is an agar variety that is infused with the necessary nutrients required by fastidious organisms to grow.
+Despite the large diversity of agar mediums, yeast extract is a common ingredient across all varieties as it is a macronutrient that provides a nitrogen source for all bacterial cell types.

 Other fastidious organisms may require the addition of different biological fluids such as horse or sheep blood, serum, egg yolk, and so on.
 Agar plates can also be selective, and can be used to promote the growth of bacteria of interest while inhibiting others.
 A variety of chemicals may be added to create an environment favourable for specific types of bacteria or bacteria with certain properties, but not conducive for growth of others.
 For example, antibiotics may be added in cloning experiments whereby bacteria with antibiotic-resistant plasmid are selected.
+In addition to antibiotic treated agar, other selective and indicator agar plates include TCBS agar and MacConkey agar.
+Thiosulfate citrate bile salts sucrose (TCBS) agar is used to differentiate Vibrio species based on their sucrose metabolism, since only some will metabolize the sucrose in the plate and change its pH.
+Indicator dyes included in the gel will display a visual change of the pH by changing the gel color from green to yellow.
+MacConkey agar contains bile salts and crystal violet to selectively grow gram-negative bacteria and differentiate between species using pH-indicator dyes that demonstrate lactose metabolism properties.